“Science is the belief in the ignorance of the experts”

 - Nuclear physics

-Students will also be required to complete 12 required practical activities which will also be assessed in the written examinations.
-A separate endorsement of the practical skills will be taken alongside the A-level.
-This will be assessed by teachers and will be based on direct observation of students’ competency in a range of skills that are not assessable in written exams.
+Students are also required to complete 12 required practical activities which will also be assessed in the written examinations.
+A separate endorsement of the practical skills is awarded alongside the A Level grade.
+This will be assessed by teachers and based on direct observation of students’ competency in a range of skills that are not assessable in written examinations.